-TFES is an Australian Government initiative intended to provide Tasmanian industries with equal opportunities to compete in other markets by reducing the cost of transporting freight across Bass Strait, to and from Tasmania, in recognition that Tasmanian shippers do not have the option of transporting goods interstate by road or rail to move their goods interstate.
+Tasmanian Freight Equalisation Scheme (TFES) is an Australian Government program providing Tasmanian industries with equal opportunities to compete in other markets.
+It reduces the cost of transporting freight across Bass Strait for Tasmanian shippers who are not able use road or rail to move their goods interstate.

-Andrew Smith from Willie Smith's explains the benefits of the Tasmanian Freight Equalisation Scheme and how it works.
+Andrew Smith from Willie Smith's explains the benefits of the TFES and how it works.

 Freight and Supply Chain Information

-The Freight Expert Advisory Panel developed some helpful information sheets to assist businesses.
+FEAP have developed some helpful information sheets to assist businesses.